 Supports Heart Health

 Cantaloupe supports the cardiovascular system in more ways than one.
-It is a great source of potassium, vitamin C, fibre and choline, all of which help decrease blood pressure and reduce the risk of stroke.
+It is a great source of potassium (just one cup offers 473 milligrams of potassium, around 10% of your DRV), vitamin C, fibre and choline, all of which help decrease blood pressure and reduce the risk of stroke.
 Cantaloupe also helps lower chronic levels of inflammation and oxidative stress in the body, which under normal conditions promote many heart-related problems.

 Lowers Cancer Risk